MichaelMMacLeod/utrl/README.md

      |                 ^^ both used with this ellipsis
   help: variables matched under different ellipses can't be used with the same ellipsis
   ```

+For more information about the error messages that `utrl` can produce, see the [error message section](#error-code-index).

 ## Examples

 ### Natural Numbers